lyndon025/playtested/src/content/article/2023-06-11-dungeon-crawler-mixed-w-tetris-and-candy-crush--first-impressions---shovel-knight-pocket-.md

 ---
-title: "Dungeon crawler mixed w/ Tetris and Candy Crush? | First Impressions - Shovel Knight Pocket Dungeon"
+author: lyndonguitar
+category: Review
-description: "Shovel Knight Pocket Dungeon is an engaging and addictive roguelike dungeon crawler puzzle available on Switch, PC, and with a Netflix exclusive port for Android and iOS.
+description: Shovel Knight Pocket Dungeon is an engaging and addictive roguelike dungeon crawler puzzle available on Switch, PC, and with a Netflix exclusive port for Android and iOS.
 It draws inspiration from retro-style 2D platformers of the 8-bit and 16-bit eras.
-With its pixelated art style and charming graphics, the game pays homage to classic video games."
+With its pixelated art style and charming graphics, the game pays homage to classic video games.
+featured: false
 pubDate: 2023-06-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "shovel-knight-pocket-dungeon"]
+tags:
-featured: false
+- taptap
+- shovel-knight-pocket-dungeon
-thumb: ""
+thumb: ''
+title: Dungeon crawler mixed w/ Tetris and Candy Crush? | First Impressions - Shovel Knight Pocket Dungeon
 ---

 Shovel Knight Pocket Dungeon is an engaging and addictive roguelike dungeon crawler puzzle available on Switch, PC, and with a Netflix exclusive port for Android and iOS.
 It draws inspiration from retro-style 2D platformers of the 8-bit and 16-bit eras.
 With its pixelated art style and charming graphics, the game pays homage to classic video games.